Oefenweb/ansible-haproxy/README.md

 * `haproxy_mailers.{n}.servers.{n}.host`: [required]: SMTP server host
 * `haproxy_mailers.{n}.servers.{n}.port`: [default: `25`]: SMTP server name port

-* `haproxy_rings`: [default: `[]`]: Enable ring-buffers, to be used as target for log servers or traces.
+* `haproxy_rings`: [default: `[]`]: Enable ring-buffers, to be used as target for log servers or traces
 * `haproxy_rings.{n}.name`: Creates a new ring-buffer with name <rings.name>
 * `haproxy_rings.{n}.description`: Optional description string of the ring.
 It will appear on CLI.
-By default, <name> is reused to fill this field.
+By default, <name> is reused to fill this field
 * `haproxy_rings.{n}.format`: Format used to store events into the ring buffer.
 (May be on of follow: iso, local, raw, rfc3164, rfc5424, short, priority, timed)
 * `haproxy_rings.{n}.maxlen`: The maximum length of an event message stored into the ring, including formatted header.
-If an event message is longer than <length>, it will be truncated to this length.
+If an event message is longer than <length>, it will be truncated to this length
 * `haproxy_rings.{n}.size`: This is the optional size in bytes for the ring-buffer.
-Default value is set to BUFSIZE.
+Default value is set to BUFSIZE
 * `haproxy_rings.{n}.timeout`: Timeouts list declaration
-* `haproxy_rings.{n}.timeout.connect`: Set the maximum time to wait for a connection attempt to a server to succeed.
+* `haproxy_rings.{n}.timeout.connect`: Set the maximum time to wait for a connection attempt to a server to succeed
-* `haproxy_rings.{n}.timeout.server`: Set the maximum time for pending data staying into output buffer.
+* `haproxy_rings.{n}.timeout.server`: Set the maximum time for pending data staying into output buffer
 * `haproxy_rings.{n}.server`: Server list declaration
 * `haproxy_rings.{n}.server.name`: Custom name of remote server
 * `haproxy_rings.{n}.server.listen`: Remote server address
-* `haproxy_rings.{n}.server.param`: Specific server directive such as "log-proto" to set the protocol used to send messages.
+* `haproxy_rings.{n}.server.param`: Specific server directive such as "log-proto" to set the protocol used to send messages

-* `haproxy_logforwards`: [default: `[]`]: Declare one or multiple log forwarding section, haproxy will forward all received log messages to a log servers list.
+* `haproxy_logforwards`: [default: `[]`]: Declare one or multiple log forwarding section, haproxy will forward all received log messages to a log servers list
 * `haproxy_logforwards.{n}.name`: Creates a new logforward with name <logforward.name>
 * `haproxy_logforwards.{n}.bind`: Used to configure a stream log listener to receive messages to forward.
-This supports the "bind" parameters found in 5.1 paragraph including those about ssl but some statements such as "alpn" may be irrelevant for syslog protocol over TCP.
+This supports the "bind" parameters found in 5.1 paragraph including those about ssl but some statements such as "alpn" may be irrelevant for syslog protocol over TCP
 * `haproxy_logforwards.{n}.dgram-bind`: Used to configure a datagram log listener to receive messages to forward.
 Addresses must be in IPv4 or IPv6 form,followed by a port.
-This supports for some of the "bind" parameters found in 5.1 paragraph among which "interface", "namespace" or "transparent", the other ones being silently ignored as irrelevant for UDP/syslog case.
+This supports for some of the "bind" parameters found in 5.1 paragraph among which "interface", "namespace" or "transparent", the other ones being silently ignored as irrelevant for UDP/syslog case
-* `haproxy_logforwards.{n}.backlog`: Give hints to the system about the approximate listen backlog desired size on connections accept.
+* `haproxy_logforwards.{n}.backlog`: Give hints to the system about the approximate listen backlog desired size on connections accept
 * `haproxy_logforwards.{n}.maxconn`: Fix the maximum number of concurrent connections on a log forwarder.
-10 is the default.
+10 is the default
-* `haproxy_logforwards.{n}.timeout client`: Set the maximum inactivity time on the client side.
+* `haproxy_logforwards.{n}.timeout client`: Set the maximum inactivity time on the client side
 * `haproxy_logforwards.{n}.log`: Log list declaration
 * `haproxy_logforwards.{n}.log.address`: [required]: Used to configure target log servers
 * `haproxy_logforwards.{n}.log.param`: [optional]: A list of parameters common to this log declarations.
-See more details on proxies documentation.
+See more details on proxies documentation

 ## Dependencies